Making your working space more comfortable, functional and beautiful.

 A neutral space may be least distracting, but other hues might up your game.
 A University of Texas at Austin study found that office workers liked settings with aqua walls, and other research connects the colour green with innovation and suggests that blue helps with creativity.

 There are a variety of office desks in all sizes and shapes.
 Using a clear Perspex working desk can add a sense of space to a small and dark office.
 But I have seen recently interesting wall hanging working stations that just look like a wooden box on the wall but then when you open it contains all sorts of tricks including speakers.

 5 THE MYSTIC POWER MUSIC

 A massive perk of working from home for me is listening to my tunes.
 I’ve always found it difficult to concentrate and tolerate other people’s music.
-I have different music playlists for different moods, heck I even had two playlists for labour (but that’s another story) Listening to your tunes can be inspiration, moment of relaxation or just a dance break if the mood takes you.
-You can listen to radio, music trough your computer or stream music from your phone through a Bluetooth speaker.
+I have different music playlists for different moods, heck I even had two playlists for labour (but that’s another story) Listening to your tunes can be an inspiration, moment of relaxation or just a dance break if the mood takes you.
+You can listen to the radio, music through your computer or stream music from your phone through a Bluetooth speaker.

 6 HIDE AND SEEK

 Office equipment can look sadly corporate.
 Choose items in stylish colours, or place your printer under a rectangular basket and your shredder in a stylish box when not in use.
 There are many more ideas online.

 7 THINGS THAT MAKE YOU HAPPY

 Human accents (a beloved painting, a beach-stone turned-paperweight) take the 9-5 edge off by making you feel more comfortable and therefore more productive.
 Doesn’t work for me, but you can add family photos and inspiring elements collected on your most recent trip.
 Pictures of far away destination you would like to visit can help you focus, as a nice goal you want to achieve.
 An inspiring quote!